ekeilty17/ekeilty17.github.io/_posts/derivative-series/2022-01-05-logarithms-and-exponentials.md

 tags:       derivatives, logarithms, exponents
 ---

 Some textbooks will define $e$ by its derivative, others define it by its Taylor expansion.
-For this series, I am going to use the limit definition
+For this series, I am going to use the limit definition.

 $$
 e^x = \lim_{n \rightarrow \infty} \left ( 1 + \frac{x}{n} \right )^n